 Mindfulness and the ability to be non-judgemental of oneself is also important when confronting failure.
 Studies have shown that students who are more mindful have greater resilience and are better equipped to shrug off their mistakes, get back up, and try again with more success.
 Gently remind your student that their failure is an opportunity, and that everybody experiences failure at some point.
 Reminding your student that failure is nothing to be embarrassed about will help them cope with it more gracefully and be less hard on themselves—in turn, allowing them to see it as an opportunity to improve next time.

 Our setbacks, challenges, and moments of failure are what help us improve for “next time.”
 Life is not absent of these moments, and the sooner a student realizes this, the more resilient they will become.
 Knowing that these moments and challenges will continue to happen and can be opportunities for growth will help prepare your student to cope with instances when they’re not successful.
-At Stride, we’re all about that concept of “grit!”
+At Untapped, we’re all about that concept of “grit!”

 Get In Touch

 It can be easy to fall into a rhythm of believing that our capacity for learning and accomplishing success is fixed.
 However, those who believe that their capacity for learning and growth can be built upon, tend to have much greater success and lead happier lives.
 This is the difference between a “fixed” and a “growth” centered mindset.